Firefighters Save Man's Life On Southwest Flight From Boston

 NORTH ATTLEBORO (CBS) – North Attleboro Fire Chief Christopher Coleman and a group of firefighters saved a man’s life on a Southwest flight Thursday morning.

-Chief Coleman and several active and retired firefighters were on a flight from Logan Airport to Chicago Midway Airport when a man in the row behind them started suffering from a medical emergency.READ MORE: WBZ-TV Reporter Bill Shields Retiring After 41 Years
+Chief Coleman and several active and retired firefighters were on a flight from Logan Airport to Chicago Midway Airport when a man in the row behind them started suffering from a medical emergency.READ MORE: Salem Requires Negative COVID Tests At Large Indoor Events During Halloween Season

 The man was experiencing symptoms consistent with those of a seizure and became unresponsive.

 The firefighters performed CPR and advanced life support until the man’s pulse returned.
-He was stabilized for the rest of the flight and taken to a Chicago hospital.READ MORE: The Big E Returns To West Springfield, Masks Required Indoors
+He was stabilized for the rest of the flight and taken to a Chicago hospital.READ MORE: Essex DA, Police Investigating Disappearance Of Dolly Thapa Last Seen In Dorchester

 “The heroic actions of these firefighters today echo our mantra that we are never truly off-duty should any emergency occur,” North Attleboro Fire Deputy Chief Michael Chabot said.
 “Their swift action and determination, even at 30,000 feet in the air, is a testament to their unwavering preparedness and professionalism.”

 Chief Coleman was joined by Capt.
 George McKinnon, Capt.
 Josh Langille, Lt.
-Scott Langille, retired firefighters Jeff Badger and Rich McDonagh, and Foxborough Firefighter Cory Shepardson.MORE NEWS: 7-Year-Old Girl Grazed By Bullet On Talbot Ave.
-In Dorchester
+Scott Langille, retired firefighters Jeff Badger and Rich McDonagh, and Foxborough Firefighter Cory Shepardson.MORE NEWS: 'Turn Your Life Into A Staycation': Remote Work Could Have Major Impact On Coastal Communities

 They were traveling to Denver to visit the Fallen Firefighters Memorial.